Who is involved

 Community Connectors

 Who has control over the hundreds of billions in federal and state transportation dollars for transportation projects?
 Who are the entities involved in spending this money?
-Who are the agencies involved in making the decisions?
-Start here to find out more about the people you need to know: who is involved.
+Start here to find out more about the people you need to know and how to start influencing them.

 State DOTs: Why they have so much control and money